JakeWharton/diffuse/RELEASING.md

    $ git commit -am "Prepare version X.Y.X"
    ```

-4. Tag
+4. Publish

     ```
+    $ ./gradlew clean publish
+    ```

+    If this fails, fix, commit, and repeat.
+    You may also have to drop the Sonatype repository.

+5. Tag

+   ```
    $ git tag -am "Version X.Y.Z" X.Y.Z
    ```

-5. Update the `VERSION_NAME` in `gradle.properties` to the next "SNAPSHOT" version.
+6. Update the `VERSION_NAME` in `gradle.properties` to the next "SNAPSHOT" version.

-6. Commit
+7. Commit

    ```
    $ git commit -am "Prepare next development version"
    ```

-7. Push!
+8. Push!

    ```
    $ git push && git push --tags
    ```

    This will trigger a GitHub Action workflow which will create a GitHub release with the
-   change log and binary, upload the library to Sonatype Nexus, and send a PR to the Homebrew repo.
+   change log and binary, and send a PR to the Homebrew repo.

-8. Find [the Homebrew PR](https://github.com/JakeWharton/homebrew-repo/pulls) and merge it!
+9. Find [the Homebrew PR](https://github.com/JakeWharton/homebrew-repo/pulls) and merge it!

-9. Visit [Sonatype Nexus](https://oss.sonatype.org/) and promote the artifact.